bit-cloner/ec2c/README.md

 ### What is EC2C
 EC2-C stands for EC2 Copy : Copy/migrate EC2 instances from one AWS account to another AWS account from the comfort of a commnad line.

+### Problem
+Migrating EC2 instances from one AWS account to another is a disjointed process that involves creating an AMI , waiting for it to be available and then changing permissions on it so that AMIs are available in the target account.
+This becomes tedious when there are multiple EC2 instances that needs to be migrated.
+Automation of this task involves wrapping AWS CLI commands with right flags into a bash or powershell script.
+Terraform can perform these tasks in a semi disjointed way but it involves state managemnent of entire infrastructure and the blast radius is quiet high for any misconfigurations.
+EC2C is laser focused zero dependency CLI tool to migrate EC2 instances in a fool proof way.

 ### What can EC2C do
 1. Shows you a list of EC2 instances from the AWS account and chosen Region as per AWS credentials
 2. Creates Amaxzon Machine Images for chosen EC2 instances.